 - “Green Homes Grant installers can continue to work in people’s homes during current coronavirus restrictions.
 Your installer must follow the COVID-19 Secure guidelines.” (source: gov.uk)

-The scheme will give vouchers to eligible homeowners in England and Wales to cover part of the cost of carrying out certain energy-related home improvements, such as insulation, heat pumps, draft proofing and double glazing.
+The scheme was designed to give vouchers to eligible homeowners in England and Wales to cover part of the cost of carrying out certain energy-related home improvements.
+Insulation, heat pumps, draft proofing and double glazing were included.

 |Green home solution||Range - Low||Range - High||Average cost|

 |Cavity wall insulation||£330||£725||£530|

 |Window glazing (8 windows)||£1,500||£4,000||£2,750|